bbatsov/batsov.com/_posts/2011-05-12-jvm-langs-clojure.md

 26
 ```

-Clojure's version of the type is a one liner and remain shorter even
+Clojure's version of the type is a one liner and remains shorter even
 with a few examples of its usage.
-It's not equivalent to Java
+It's not equivalent to the Java
-definition, however - the Clojure version of the structure is
+definition, however - the Clojure version of the data structure is
 immutable.

 #### Clojure is a Lisp